GluuFederation/docs-ce-prod/3.0.2/source/authn-guide/passport.md

 the Gluu SAML and OpenID Connect providers can gather claims and maintain SSO as normal.

+!!!
+Note
+    During installation of the Gluu Server select `yes` to install Passport.js when prompted.

 ## Sequence Diagram

 Below is a sequence diagram to help clarify the workflow for user